mspnp/go-batcher/README.md

 However, this is a maximum cost - actual costs in many cases will be much lower as there are only storage operations when additional capacity is needed.

+### Changing Capacity

+Both rate limiters support changing capacity after Start().
+For ProvisionedResource, you can call `SetCapacity(newcap)`.
+For AzureSharedResource, you can call `SetSharedCapacity(newcap)` and `SetReservedCapacity(newcap)`.
+If you change SharedCapacity, to a higher value than previously seen, realize it will need to provision blobs (per SharedCapacity divided by Factor) before it can return to its normal cycle of procuring partitions for capacity.

 ## Determining Cost

 A Batcher with a rate limiter depends on each operation having a cost.
 The following documents provide you with assistance on determining what values you should use for cost.